marci-pires/WikiHadatac/Bootstrapping-HADatAc's-Knowledge-Graph.md

 > **No data is expected to be properly ingested in HADatAc if its Knowledge Graph is not properly constructed**

 HADatAc's Knowledge Graph is composed of the content inside both the data repository (SOLR) and the metadata repository (Blazegraph).
 The so-called __Bootstrapping process__, which is entirely described in this Section 2.2.1, entirely erases any data and metadata content inside of HADatAc (only information about users is preserved).
-No bootstrapping should occur on HADatAc instance that has already been bootstrapped.
+No bootstrapping should occur on HADatAc instance that has already been bootstrapped. __Bootstrapping process__ consists of these steps:

+*(a) erase any previous data,

+*(b) upload the supporting ontology,

+*(c) upload them main project ontology, and

+*(d) upload "knowledge graph" that is composed of the instances related to the concepts added in (b) and (c).

-## 2.2.2.
+## 2.2.1.1.
 Erase Data and Metadata Repositories

 Clearing the data before beginning the ingestion process of datasets is one way to ensure the exact control over the contents of HADatAc's repositories.